cupy/cupy/docs/source/tutorial/function.rst

 * How to define a parameterized function
 * How to test the function definition

-By reading this section, you will come to be able to
+After reading this section, you will be able to

 * Write your own non-parameterized function
 * Define simple kernels in the function definition